azharprabudi/api-plastik/README.md

   <b>If there is one dependency to service, or another just give service name dont give a namespace</b>
   <pre>
     <code>
-      // good
+(GOOD)
 type SellerPresentation struct {
-        service: xxxx
+  service: "xxxx"
 }

-      // bad
+(BAD)
 type SellerPresentation struct {
-        sellerService: xxxx // if there is one service dont give a namespace, but if more then give it }
+  sellerService: "xxxx" // if there is one service dont give a namespace, but if more then give it }
     </code>
   </pre>
 </li>